 Later in 1935 the Milwaukee Road introduced its legendary Hiawathas between Chicago and the Twin Cities on May 29th.
 Originally powered by 4-4-2 Atlantic-type steam locomotives (later 4-6-4 Hudson-type locomotives) the train was entirely streamlined, including the locomotive, and home-built in the Milwaukee’s own shops.
 These trains became instantly successful and regularly cruised over 100 mph with nary a bump or shudder during the ride.

-By the late 1930s the streamliner concept was off and running and nearly every popular railroad had some kind of streamlined train operating before World War II.
-Some of the more famous trains to debut [with streamlined equipment] included the Pennsylvania Railroad’s Broadway Limited on June 6, 1938; the New York Central’s 20th Century Limited launched the same day; the B&O’s Capitol Limited in 1938; the first of Union Pacific’s fleet of City trains the first of which was the City of Portland which debuted on May 5, 1935; and the Southern Pacific’s Daylight which was streamlined in 1937.
+By the late 1930s the shiny, sleek, and fast passenger trains were fast becoming the must-have sensation as nearly every popular railroad had some kind of consist by World War II.
+Some of the more famous trains to either debut or relaunched with new, lightweight equipment included the Pennsylvania Railroad’s Broadway Limited on June 6, 1938; the New York Central’s 20th Century Limited launched the same day; the B&O’s Capitol Limited in 1938; the first of Union Pacific’s fleet of City trains the first of which was the City of Portland which debuted on May 5, 1935; and the Southern Pacific’s Daylight of 1937.

 Numerous railroads, such as the PRR, NYC, B&O, SP, and others would follow the Milwaukee Road and introduce traditional passengers trains which were streamlined and led by a matching streamlined steam locomotive.
 However, in 1937 the Electro-Motive Corporation (EMC) unveiled the EA Model (and a matching cabless booster, the EB), the first in a long line of passenger diesel locomotive designs which would come to be known as the E series.
 Powered by two 900-horsepower, 12-cylinder 201-A Winton engines the EA was a completely self-contained diesel locomotive and featured elegant streamlining.